ArabianCoconut/Moneycontrol_api/README.md

     * Added LRU cache to reduce load on server
     * Added json storage for viewing all requests made to server via /api/list for online demo implementation.
     * **Note**: Only Docker implementation is updated with this version for local implementation please use 1.1.3 from master branch.
+* 1.1.5
+  * Added unique UUID for each request made to server.
+  * Updated function docs for better understanding of the file_remove and dict_storage.
+  * api_data.json is now deleted after 7 days of creation or updating.
+  * Added new api for server status check.